dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/getting-set-up/setting-up-snowflake.md

 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_account_info.png" title="dbt Cloud - Account Info" />
 </p>

 6. We have one slight tweak to make to dbt Cloud interface to account for the `analytics` database and `transforming` warehouse created earlier.
-Click the hamburger menu in the top left and choose account settings.
+Click the gear icon in the top right and Select *Account Settings*.
 Select the project titled, "Partner Connection Trial" and select `snowflake` in the overview table.
 Select edit and update the fields `database` and `warehouse` to be `analytics` and `transforming` respectively.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_snowflake_project_overview.png" title="dbt Cloud - Snowflake Project Overview" />